The Neighbors: Income

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 42.7% of the neighborhoods in America.

 With 27.7% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 68.9%

 The Neighbors: Occupations

-executive, management, and professional occupations, with 27.8% of the residents employed.
+clerical, assistant, and tech support occupations, with 24.9% of the residents employed.

 The Neighbors: Ethnicity / Ancestry